Breast ultrasound scan

 You will need to take off your upper clothing, including your bra, and put on a hospital gown.
 You lie on a couch for the test.

 The sonographer puts a lubricating gel over your breast, this can sometimes feel cold.
 The gel helps the probe to slide over your skin to give clear pictures on the screen.
 You might feel a little pressure when the sonographer moves the probe over your breast.
 Do tell them if it is uncomfortable.
-The sonographer will also look at the lymph nodes in your armpit (axilla).
+The sonographer may also look at the

 It can take about 10 to 15 minutes.
 The sonographer might ask you to move position a few times, bringing your arm up and down.